seanox/aspect-js/manual/routing.md

 ## Interceptors
 TODO:

+Interceptors take effect very early and before the path is checked and optimized by routing.
+The passed parameters are the oldHash and newHash used in the hashchange event.

+Interceptors are designed to execute according to the order in which they are registered.
+Each interceptor is always evaluated and executed if it matches the specified criteria.
+Notably, interceptors do not create any entries in the browser history.
+They have the capability to modify the new hash/path, but it is essential to use the method `window.location.replace()` for such modifications.
+Following interceptors will operate on this potentially altered hash/path.
+If any interceptor returns false explicitly, it will terminate the logic within the hashchange event.

+TODO:

 ## Paths
 Paths are used for navigation, routing and controlling the view flow.
 The target can be a view or a function if using interceptors.
 For SPAs (single-page